Pediatric Orthopedic Surgeons treating a Broken Wrist

 HIP DISLOCATION

-Hip dislocations found in children are either congenital or traumatic.
+Children with hip dislocations are either congenital or traumatic.
 Congenital hip dislocation (CHD) is a condition in which a child is born with an unsteady hip.
-Traumatic is the result of an accident or large force that causes a hip to dislocate.
+Traumatic injury is the result of an accident or a large force that causes a hip to dislocate.

 If your child needs surgery or casting, our Fracture Care Clinic opens every day and you do not need an appointment.
 Surgery rooms get scheduled every morning, so your child receives the care and attention they need right away.